nanodoman/Asteroids/Readme.md

 # Asteroids JS (alpha)

-Simple game in style of asteroids.\
+Simple game in style of classic asteroids, made with pure HTML, CSS and JavaScript.\
 Objective is to avoid colliding with random asteroids and shoot them for points.

+This projects was created as personal self-growth journey and experiment with semVer.

 ![Asteroids JS](assets/asteroids-js.png)